-Segun screamed and fought his way to her holding her hands, they were cold now and she was truly dead, he wept as the feeling of emptiness and loss washed upon him.
+Segun screamed and fought his way to her holding her hands, they were cold now and she was truly dead, he wept as the feeling of emptiness and loss washed over him.

 Tola looked at the heartbroken man and his dead lover and tears filled her eyes.
 It was too late already for them all, she knew they would both live with the guilt especially her and Segun who was always so sensitive about her.
 She should have guessed years ago, he never loved her.
 She should have left Nike alone.

 The scene before her was in a haze as she was lost in her thoughts.

 Segun stood in front of their graves and smiled a little comforting smile, he still felt their loss especially Nike.
 Maybe he would never heal.

 The grave was covered with white flowers; pretty little white roses, they always liked that, he smiled again and looked forward, the clouds were forming.
 It was going to rain again.
 He had to get back home to Tola and his daughter, at least his daughter was his only reason to live… would always love his first family; would always want to be with them.
 He sniffed; a sad tear drop came from the corner of his eye.
 At least she was happy in heaven; he could almost touch her, though he wished he could see her one last time… one last time would never be enough.
 He loved her in ways he would never understand, not even Tola could understand.